omarXzain/programming-installation-guide/Computer Setup Guide/part1.md

 curl -s https://github.com/omarXzain/LTUC-ASAC/blob/main/.profile>> ~/.profile
 ```

-- Once it finishes, `COMPLETLY CLOSE UBUNTU` then re-open it.
+- Once it finishes, `COMPLETLY CLOSE UBUNTU` then re-open it again.
 - Your terminal appearance should be changed to a different set of colors and cool features

 <hr>